chrisruis/Bayesian_phylogenetics/README.md

 The first thing we need to check when we load a log file is whether the MCMC chain has converged.
 If it hasn't, we can't currently analyse the output as the estimates may not be reliable.
 We assess convergence by examining the effective sample size (ESS) scores, which are the number of effectively independent draws from the posterior distribution that the Markov chain is equivalent to

 We want the ESS scores to be as large as possible.
 200 is usually used as the minimum cutoff.
-If one or more ESS scores are below 200, we need to run the MCMC chain for longer (or start another independent run).
+If one or more ESS scores are below 200, we need to run the MCMC chain for longer (or start another independent run and combine).
 The ESS scores are shown for each parameter on the left hand side

 ```
 Question 1: Are the ESS scores all over 200?
 Do they suggest that the run has converged sufficiently to analyse?